Jedd Gyorko: Early life

+College career

-After weighing scholarship offers to play college baseball from WVU, St. John's University and Clemson University, Gyorko chose to remain near home, enrolling at WVU in order to play college baseball for the West Virginia Mountaineers baseball team, which competed in the Big East Conference of the National Collegiate Athletic Association's (NCAA) Division I. Gyorko shifted to second base for his freshman year to accommodate senior Tyler Kuhn, who played shortstop.
+After weighing scholarship offers to play college baseball from WVU, St. John's University and Clemson University, Gyorko chose to remain near home, enrolling at WVU to play college baseball for the West Virginia Mountaineers baseball team, which competed in the Big East Conference of the National Collegiate Athletic Association's (NCAA) Division I. Gyorko shifted to second base for his first year to accommodate senior Tyler Kuhn, who played shortstop.
 He had a 21-game hitting streak to start his tenure with the Mountaineers, registering a .500 batting average during the streak.
 As a freshman, Gyorko finished the season with a .409 batting average with eight home runs and 63 runs batted in (RBIs), winning the Big East Rookie of the Year Award.
 He was also named to the All-Big East's second team, and the Freshman All-America teams of Louisville Slugger and the National Collegiate Baseball Writers Association.
 In 2009, he played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League (CCBL), where he was named a league all-star, but he required shoulder surgery and was unable to play the entire summer season.

 Following Kuhn's graduation, Gyorko returned to shortstop for the Mountaineers.
 In his sophomore season, Gyorko batted .421 with eight home runs and 58 RBIs.
 He set a Mountaineers single-season record with 28 doubles.
 He was named First Team All-Big East and Second Team All-American by Louisville Slugger.
 After the season, he joined the United States national collegiate baseball team, but did not make the final roster.
 He joined Brewster for the CCBL season, playing second base.
 He was named to the CCBL All-Star Team, and he competed in the home run derby, held at Fenway Park.

-Prior to Gyorko's junior season, in 2010, he was named the preseason Big East Player of the Year and a Third Team All-American by Baseball America.
+Prior to Gyorko's junior season in 2010 he was named the preseason Big East Player of the Year and a Third Team All-American by Baseball America.
 Continuing to play as a shortstop, Gyorko batted .381 with 19 home runs and 57 RBIs in his junior year.
 He won the 2010 Brooks Wallace Award as the best shortstop in NCAA Division I.

 By the end of his junior season, Gyorko established himself as the Mountaineers career leader in batting average (.404), doubles (73), extra-base hits (113) and the single-season leader in walks (43), doubles (28), extra-base hits (48), and total bases (192).
 He also tied the WVU records for career home runs (35) and single-season home runs (19).
 Gyorko was considered a potential first- or second-round pick in the MLB Draft following his junior year, Though he had one more year of eligibility remaining at West Virginia, Gyorko said "it has always been my dream to play professionally" and that he would "go and play for a living" after his junior year.